StackVista/stackstate-docs/develop/developer-guides/stackpack/how_to_customize_a_stackpack.md

 }
 ```

-StackState assumes all the input fields in the StackPack are mandatory, and to circumvent that, an optional field could be provided with a default value.
+Rancher Observability assumes all the input fields in the StackPack are mandatory, and to circumvent that, an optional field could be provided with a default value.

 ### Password input